radnaan/feedbank/README.md

 Ensure atleast java version 8 is installed.

-Start the Postgres server by opening pgAdmn4 and run the following query:
+Start the Postgres server by opening pgAdmin.
+Ensure that PostgresSql->Properties>Connection has port number set to.
+5432 and run the following query:

 ```SQL
 CREATE DATABASE springfeedbank;